Neyunse/Simple-Repo-File-System/Readme.md

 ### Admin

-By default it is required to generate a `jwt` and `secret_key` to make the requests, for this you must use:
+It is required to generate a `jwt` and `secret_key` to make the requests, for this you must use:

 ```yarn token```